Processing math: 100%

 Point estimation refers to the process of estimating a parameter from a probability distribution, based on observed data from the distribution.
 It is one of the core topics in mathematical statistics.
 In this chapter, we will explore the most common methods of point estimation: the method of moments, the method of maximum likelihood, and Bayes' estimators.
 We also study important properties of estimators, including sufficiency and completeness, and the basic question of whether an estimator is the best possible one.

-This page titled 7: Point Estimation is shared under a CC BY 2.0 license and was authored, remixed, and/or curated by Kyle Siegrist (Random Services) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7: Point Estimation is shared under a CC BY 2.0 license and was authored, remixed, and/or curated by Kyle Siegrist (Random Services) via source content that was edited to the style and standards of the LibreTexts platform.